stbnrivas/dataModels/Environment/AirQualityObserved/README.md

-# Ambient Observed
+# Air Quality Observed

-This folder contains scripts that give support to expose ambient observed data as NGSI version 2.
+This folder contains scripts that give support to expose air quality observed data as NGSI version 2.

 The data provided comes from the [air quality stations](../PointOfInterest/AirQualityStation) owned by Madrid City Council.